theRealAph/ScopeLocals/README.md

 not to leak memory when a `ThreadLocal` key becomes unreachable.
 Moreover, the specification of `ThreadLocal` requires every thread to maintain a local map from `ThreadLocal` keys to values.
 That's not
-all: ThreadLocal's locals aren't inherited by subthreads, but `InheritableThreadLocal`s are.
-Therefore, threads need two `ThreadLocal` maps, one for `ThreadLocal`s and one for `InheritableThreadLocal`s.
+all: `ThreadLocal`s aren't inherited by subthreads, but `InheritableThreadLocal`s are.
+Therefore, threads need two thread-local maps, one for `ThreadLocal`s and one for `InheritableThreadLocal`s.

 The need for scope locals arose from Project Loom, where threads are